SmickBones/MoistureTempHumid/README.md

 # MoistureTempHumid
-Arduino sketch the pulls temperature and humidity data from a DHT11 sensor and moisture sensors then prints to serial, comma separated.
+Arduino sketch the pulls temperature and humidity data from a DHT11 sensor and moisture sensors, in this case 5.
+Results are printed, comma seperated, over serial.

-Requires DHT11LIB library to be installed: https://github.com/jdattilo/DHT11LIB
+Requires DHT11LIB library: https://github.com/jdattilo/DHT11LIB